 to have the conceptual ability to make adjustments.

 Please be safe in the shop: tune-up and adjust your equipment, use a dust

-mask, eye and hearing protection, and take your time.
+mask, eye and hearing protection, stay sober, and take your time.

 Although virtually any